 We are offering the common stock in connection with our acquisition of TransCore.
 We are acquiring TransCore for a cash purchase price of approximately \$600.0 million, approximately \$10.0 million of which is payable by issuance of options to purchase shares of our common stock in exchange for certain TransCore options held by five TransCore executives and approximately \$590.0 million of which is payable in cash, as more fully described under "The Acquisition."
-In connection with the TransCore acquisition, we will enter into an amended and restated \$955.0 million senior secured credit facility consisting of a five-year term loan and a five-year revolving credit facility, which we refer to as our new senior secured credit facility.
+In connection with the TransCore acquisition, we will enter into an amended and restated \$1,055.0 million senior secured credit facility consisting of a five-year term loan and a five-year revolving credit facility, which we refer to as our new senior secured credit facility.
 See "Description of Certain Indebtedness."
-It is possible that we may increase the size of our new senior secured credit facility based upon market conditions and other factors.
 We expect this offering to close concurrently with the new senior secured credit facility and the TransCore acquisition in December 2004.
 The TransCore acquisition is not conditioned upon our receipt of the proceeds from this offering, and we have received a commitment for financing in an amount sufficient to consummate the acquisition and to refinance our existing credit facility.